Mathef/docs-4-ai/crawl4ai_docs.md

     from crawl4ai.chunking_strategy import NlpSentenceChunking
     chunker = NlpSentenceChunking()
     # Sample text
-    text = \"This is a sample text.
+    text = "This is a sample text.
 It will be split into sentences.
-Here\'s another sentence.\"
+Here's another sentence."
     # Chunk the text
     chunks = chunker.chunk(text)
     print(chunks)